rofirrim/pasko/README.md

 Please send me an email.

-In order to keep my sanity at bay, this project does not have issues or merge requests enabled.
+In order to keep my sanity at bay, this project does not have issues enabled.

 #### Licence